luugiathuy/luugiathuy.github.io/_posts/2015-04-06-jekyll-create-slides-with-revealjs.md

 ---
 layout: post
-title: Jekyll&#58; Create Slides with RevealJS
+title: Jekyll&#58; Create Slides with reveal.js
 description:
   reveal.js enables you to create beautiful interactive slide decks using HTML.
   This presentation will show you how to integrate it with Jekyll to create